--The soul is known as the "life-principle" of the being, that is, the immaterial entity that keeps the physical body alive.
+-The soul is known as the "life-principle" of our being, that is, the immaterial entity that keeps the physical body alive.
 In other words, it is the non-physical source of all consciousness.
 The soul is the immaterial part of the body which forms the basis of human features encompassing our actions, thoughts, ideas, hopes, and dreams.
 The soul is what makes us who we are.
 It is the essence of our personalities.
 The soul exists independently of the physical body because it is immaterial.
-The soul is therefore a separate entity from the body (2 Corinthians 5:8).
+The soul is therefore a separate entity from the body.

 -Human souls are breathed directly into our bodies by God (Genesis 2:8).
 This means that they constitute our spiritual identity.
 Only we are made in the image and likeness of God (Genesis 1:26-27).
 This fact alone distinguishes us from the animal kingdom.

 -The soul is an immaterial entity.
 It is non-physical.
 Thus the soul cannot be tested by the scientific method because science can only examine physical quantity.
 The soul transcends the physical realm.
 Scripture says that man has a pneuma or soul.